Build Your Investor Hunter AI Agent with ADK

 Step 2: Connect Your Agent

-Once your data store is created, copy the Data Store ID from the console.
+Once your data store is created, copy the Data Store ID from the console - you will need it later on in the code.

 Code Instructions